Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 “Tess, you are a saint,” said downtown property owner Peter Lewis.
 “Putting up with the trauma, tension and community division, you are remarkable, really, really remarkable.”

-Councilman Mike Jordan called her presentation “one of the best narratives,” he has seen in more than 20 years as a councilman and planning commissioner.
+Councilmember Mike Jordan called her presentation “one of the best narratives” he has seen in more than 20 years as a councilmember and planning commissioner.

 “I was ready to stand up and applaud, but I would have been the only person and looked pretty silly,” he said.

-Harris beamed with smiles in reaction to the praise, a rare point of agreement in the room on an issue that has flustered City Hall for nearly six years.
+Harris beamed in reaction to the praise, a rare point of agreement in the room on an issue that has flustered City Hall for nearly six years.

 The plan calls for approximately 30-foot sidewalks with areas for outdoor dining, pedestrian